Online: Sunday Seminars

 Emeline Paat-Dahlstrom is the Co-Founder and CEO of SpaceBase, a social enterprise focused on ‘space for everyone’ starting with New Zealand.
 She also co-founded the Global Space Enablers Network.
 She is also a co-founder of International Space Consultants and is part of the lunar company Ceres Robotics team.
 Emeline has over 30 years of experience building New Space - through her work at Space Adventures, the first space tourism company sending private citizens to the International Space Station; to program development and teaching at International Space University.
 She was the Chief Impact Officer and Exec VP of Operations at Singularity University and is currently their Space Fellow.
 Emeline consults and mentors space start-ups around the world.

-Eric Dahlstrom CTO SpaceBase
+Eric Dahlstrom, CTO SpaceBase

 Eric Dahlstrom is the Co-Founder and CTO of SpaceBase.
 He has over 40 years of experience as a systems engineer for public and private space companies in the US.
 Eric worked at 5 NASA centres – from the design of the International Space Station to risk assessment for the Space Shuttle programme and managing the development of commercial lunar landers.
 He is Faculty and Chair of the Space Science Department at the International Space University Space Studies Programme.
 He advises and mentors space start-up companies around the world.